CSCD01/team_15-project/deliverable-4/DOCUMENTATION.md

 In background/intentRunner.js file, we created a table to store all the user’s voice command.
 Under the addIntentHistory() method, we added the command history entry to the table we created on the same file.

 In comparison with the planning, there are a few changes in the actual implementation.
 First, we made some methods static in order to access them more easily without creating a new object every time we want to access data in a table.
 These methods are `get()`, `getAll()`, `delete()`, `clearAll()`.
 Second, we changed the signatures of the methods that we mentioned in the first point.
 Since those methods are static now, we need to pass into one more argument to indicate the database name when we use those methods.

+__History UI__

+The interface for viewing voice history is integrated into the options page (in `optionsView.jsx`) by adding it as a separate tab.
+Once that tab is navigated to, it loads the main `History` component (in `historyView.jsx`) which encapsulates the history data retrieval.
+The `History` component retrieves the data from the `IndexedDB` and passes it all to the `HistoryTable` component (in `historyView.jsx`) which manipulates the data.
+It also keeps track of changes to the data and re-fetches it if it has been modified.
+This way, the `HistoryTable` component only handles the presentation of data and logic of user interaction with the table which are closely tied togehter.
+This allows the components to follow the single responsibility principle.

+The `HistoryTable` component contains the logic of the user interaction such as pagination of data, the number of entries they wish to see and clearing the history.

 ## Acceptance Tests